Vafþrúðnir: Characterization

 Myself would I seek to match.

 From this discussion one can glean that Vafthrudnir is distinguished from other giants as being especially wise and mighty.
-This is the only description provided of Vafthrudnir in Poetic Edda prior to his actual encounter with Odin.
-We know that Vafthrudnir is recognized for his knowledge of the past, present, and future states of the world, which is precisely why Odin decides to pay him a visit in order to test his skill against those of the reputed Vafthrudnir.
+This is the only description provided of Vafthrudnir in Poetic Edda before his actual encounter with Odin.
+We know that Vafthrudnir is recognized for his knowledge of the past, present, and future states of the world, which is precisely why Odin decides to pay him a visit in order to test his skill against that of the reputed Vafthrudnir.

 Contest of wits with Odin

 The contest of wits is found in the Poetic Edda poem Vafþrúðnismál and is in an answer and response format.
 Each participant asks the other a series of questions about beings and events in the past, present, and future of the Nine Worlds.
 Odin defers to Vafþrúðnir, who proceeds to probe his guest's knowledge of the stallions that pull Day and Night across the sky.
 Odin correctly answers that Skinfaxi pulls Day across the world and Hrimfaxi draws the Night.
 Odin also offers extra details about the stallions' appearance and characteristics.
 Vafþrúðnir continues by testing Odin's knowledge of Iving and Ragnarök before allowing his guest the chance to question him.

-Odin inquires about the origin of the earth and heavens.
-Vafþrúðnir responds correctly that the heavens and earth were formed from the flesh of Ymir.
-He demonstrates expertise on the topic by specifically listing which parts of Ymir's body created heaven and earth.
-Odin then asks about the origin of the moon and sun.
-The giant correctly answers that the moon and sun are the son and daughter of the giant Mundilfari.
+Odin inquires about the origin of the Earth and heavens.
+Vafþrúðnir responds correctly that the heavens and Earth were formed from the flesh of Ymir.
+He demonstrates expertise on the topic by specifically listing which parts of Ymir's body created heaven and Earth.
+Odin then asks about the origin of the Moon and Sun.
+The giant correctly answers that the Moon and Sun are the son and daughter of the giant Mundilfari.
 They were assigned their place in the sky so that men could tell the passing of time.
 Odin proceeds to ask about many topics including Dellingr, Nór, the fathers of Winter and Summer, Bergelmir, Aurgelmir, Hraesvelg, Njörðr, the Einherjar, Niflheim, Ragnarök, Fenrir, Álfröðull, and what will happen after the world has ended.
 Both participants exhibit extensive knowledge of their mythological world.

 Odin then breaks the established pattern of questioning and states that Vafþrúðnir, in all his wisdom, should be able to tell his guest what Odin whispered into the ear of his son, Baldr, before he was burned on the funeral pyre.
 At this point, Vafþrúðnir recognizes his guest for who he really is.
 He responds that no one except his guest, Odin, would have such knowledge unless Baldr himself reveals the secret.
 Vafþrúðnir willingly submits to his fate and proclaims that Odin will always be wiser than the wisest.